davidfitzgibbon/facebook-base/readme.markdown

 # Facebook Base

+_NOTE: THIS PROJECT IS NO LONGER SUPPORTED AND IS LIKELY TO BE OUT OF DATE

 This is a handy set of files that lets you get going with a Facebook app quickly.
 It is an extension of, and includes, my [Base](https://github.com/davidfitzgibbon/base) boilerplate for websites.

 It's still not layed out very well so any forks or comments are welcome!